maximk/elixirling/README.md

 # Elixirling

-This is a project built with Elixir that uses Dynamo to serve web requests.
+This is a _sample_ project built with Elixir that uses Dynamo to serve web requests.

 Resources: